Loksta8/HangManGame/README.md

 with Boost setup, follow these helpful instructions located at: https://www.boost.org/doc/libs/1_61_0/more/getting_started/unix-variants.html .
 Thank you and have fun using the program!
 Feel free to change it any way you like, or if you have any feedback I'm all ears for that too!
-Take care!
+I plan on creating a CMAKE for this project eventually that will compile both a Windows and Linux executable.
+Thanks and Take care!

 ***
 Instructions for running Python Command-Line tool: